What is in this leaflet

 Each pack contains one single-use vial.

-Before injection, DBL Bortezomib Powder for Injection is dissolved in a small quantity of sterile, sodium chloride solution.
+Before injection, DBL Bortezomib Powder for Injection powder is dissolved in a small quantity of sterile, sodium chloride solution.
 The solution for injection is clear and colourless.

-DBL Bortezomib Powder for Injection 1 mg vial - AUST R 313359
+DBL Bortezomib Powder for Injection contains:

-DBL Bortezomib Powder for Injection 2.5 mg vial - AUST R 275710
+(for DBL Bortezomib Powder for Injection 1 mg Vials)

-DBL Bortezomib Powder for Injection 3.5 mg vial - AUST R 275708
+(for DBL Bortezomib Powder for Injection 3 mg Vials)

-Who distributes DBL Bortezomib Powder for Injection
+(for DBL Bortezomib Powder for Injection 3.5 mg Vials) as the active ingredient.

 Pfizer Australia Pty Ltd